 You can use either the Chinese language platform or the English language platform to search this database (both platforms include the same content).

-This will limit your results to only health and medical papers.
+How to limit your results to only health and medical papers:

 **If you have trouble with this database in Google Chrome, try using another browser, like Firefox, Safari, or Edge.**

 There are many English-language papers on Traditional Chinese Medicine treatments.
 Both PubMed and Scopus include papers in a variety of languages, including Chinese.
 However, the availability of the Chinese papers in these databases may be limited.